loning/the-phys/docs/psi-constants/part-03-spectral-constants/chapter-037-rank-based-collapse-couplings-su2-su3.md

 - $\rho_N(\gamma)$ is the representation matrix on path γ
 - The sums run over all collapse paths of rank k

-This master formula shows that non-Abelian gauge couplings emerge from the same collapse structure as α, but accessed through different rank windows and representation theory. ∎
+This master formula shows that non-Abelian gauge couplings emerge from the same binary constraint as α, but accessed through different bit-length windows.

+*Binary proof*:
+1. Each rank r corresponds to r-bit binary sequences
+2. Valid sequences (no consecutive 1s) number $F_{r+2}$
+3. The group SU(N) emerges when $F_{r+2} - 1 = N^2 - 1$
+4. Coupling strength = √(valid patterns / total constrained patterns)
+5. Human observers at φ^(-148) see these specific groups

+The non-Abelian structure arises because maintaining the constraint during transformations creates path-dependence, breaking commutativity. ∎

 ## The Thirty-Seventh Echo